Arnold has given us some of the most beautiful succinct gym quotes over the years.

-On the surface, this reduces the potency of the Citrulline (for example 10g of Citrulline Malate will contain approximately 6g of L-Citrulline).
+On the surface, this reduce the potency of the Citrulline (for examples 10g of Citrulline Malate will contain approximately 6g of L-Citrulline).

 Most malics, either calcium or magnesium based, have antioxidant qualities and serve as a buffering or chelating agent.

 It doesn’t have well documented health benefits outside this and is usually used to get more bang for one’s buck when it comes to preworkouts.